Benefits of Bakasana (Crane Pose) and How to do it?

 Despite its overwhelming benefits for the whole body this empowering pose like arm balancing, mind-body connection building yoga, or core strength, should be practiced by those who are well-trained with beginner yoga asana and whose body is quite flexible to make such appropriate curves.

 The Crane Pose, often referred to as the crow and crane pose.
-As it is a physical manifestation of arm balancing mastery, it requires strength and stability in the arms, wrists, and core muscles to achieve the crane or crow position in yoga.
-By practicing Bakasana, you can unlock your potential for both physical and mental strength.
+As it is a physical manifestation of arm balancing mastery, it requires strength and stability in the arms, wrists, core muscles, and shoulder blades to maintain balance to achieve the crane or crow position in yoga.
+By practicing this arm balance, you can unlock your potential for both physical and mental strength.

 Bakasana Meaning

-Bakasana, also known as Crane Pose.
-It is an Intermediate level yoga asana that resembles the posture of a crane.
-In this pose, the hands are on the floor while the knees hang in the air pointing the shoulder and the whole body weight is carried by just two palms.
-It requires strength in the arms and wrists, to lift the feet off the ground and carry the weight of the whole body by just two palms.
+It is an Intermediate-level yoga asana that resembles the posture of a crane.
+In this pose, the hands are on the floor while the knees hang in the air pointing to the shoulder, and the whole body weight is carried by just two palms.
+It requires strength in the arms and wrists to lift the feet off the ground and carry the weight of the whole body with just two palms.

-The Bakasana is crane pose that mimics crow asana.
-There is a small difference between crow pose and crane pose i.e., in crane pose the shoulders, elbows and wrist are in a straight line while in crow pose the elbows are bent.
-People in general call crow and crane pose together as crane pose is mastered after crow pose.
+There is a small difference between the crow pose and the crane pose, i.e., in the crane pose, the shoulders, elbows, and wrist are in a straight line, while in the crow pose, the elbows are bent.
+People in general call the crow and crane pose together as the crane pose is mastered after the crow pose.

-Bakasana is derived from its sanskrit term, where baka is saras or crane while asana is known as yoga pose.
+Bakasana is derived from its Sanskrit term, where baka is saras or crane, while asana is known as a yoga pose.
 It targets the arms, wrists, hips, shoulders, chest, and abdominal muscles.

 Difference between Crow and Crane pose?

-People make mistake between the Crow pose and the crane pose.
-Most students think both are the same poses but the crane pose is practiced after mastering the crow pose.
-In the crow pose the knees get the support of the arms but in the crow pose the whole body weight is just carried by two palms and the knees above the ground do not get the support of the arms.
-Also, in the crow pose the elbows are bent while in the crane pose the shoulders, elbows, and wrist are in a straight line without any bent in the hand except the wrist where the palm has to rest on the ground.
+People make mistakes between the Crow pose and the Crane pose.
+Most students think both are the same poses, but the crane pose is practiced after mastering the crow pose.
+In the crow pose, the knees get the support of the arms, but in the crow pose, the whole body weight is just carried by two palms, and the knees above the ground do not get the support of the arms.
+Also, in the crow pose, the elbows are bent, while in the crane pose, the shoulders, elbows, and wrist are in a straight line without any bend in the hand except the wrist, where the palm has to rest on the ground.

 Benefits of Bakasana or Crane Pose